MicrosoftDocs/office-365-management-api/office-365-management-api/troubleshooting-the-office-365-management-activity-api.md

 ### Service tags

-The Office 365 Management Activity API and Office 365 Management Activity API Webhook now support [service tags](/azure/virtual-network/service-tags-overview) to find the required IP addresses that need to be allowed though the firewall.
+The Office 365 Management Activity API and Office 365 Management Activity API Webhook now support [service tags](/azure/virtual-network/service-tags-overview) to find the required IP address prefixes that need to be allowed though the firewall.
 A service tag represents a pre-defined group of IP address prefixes that is managed and updated by Microsoft.
 Security tags help minimize the complexity for security rule creation.

-The following service tags include the IP address range the support the Office 365 Management Activity API and Webhook:
+The following service tags include the IP address prefixes the support the Office 365 Management Activity API and Office 365 Management Activity API Webhook:

 - M365ManagementActivityApi

 - M365ManagementActivityApiWebhook

-For a list of required IP addresses, see [Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges).
+For a list of the IP address prefixes that are encompassed by  previous service tags, download one of the following files:

+- []

+- []

+- []

+After you download the appropriate file, search for the strings "M365ManagementActivityApi" and "M365ManagementActivityApiWebhook" to find the section that contain the IP address prefixes for each service tag.

 #### Configuring service tags for network security groups